mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology.md

 Hopwood outlines three major grounded conceptions [@hopwood_agency_2022], TAS, TADS and relational agency.

-Matusov and colleaguues outline many forms of agency to educational concepts.  [@matusov_mapping_2016]
+Matusov and colleagues outline many forms of agency to educational concepts.  [@matusov_mapping_2016]

 The concept of instrumental agency to aid learner control is also useful as a way to reduce friction in learning designs.
 This mreo limited conception of agency as a way of getting things done is an attractive concept in designing for learners by designing out obstacles.